berwil-1/berwil-1/README.md

 ## ＦＵＴＵＲＥ 👀
 I have interest in most areas of coding but I plan to stick around game development for a while.
 I as of now work part-time at [Teardown](https://teardowngame.com/) with Quality Assurance (QA) but also write [mods](https://steamcommunity.com/id/CoolJWB/myworkshopfiles/) for it on my spare time.
+Studies will of course take priority over all my other side ideas but that does not stop me from working on them from time to time, and I will always be reachable via Discord.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=CoolJWB&theme=&title_color=86d72f&icon_color=699721&text_color=ffffff&bg_color=0d1117&border_color=0d1117&show_icons=true&count_private=true)